McNultyPT/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 7. What is the runtime complexity of your optimized code in `names.py`?

-I think it would be O(n^2) because it's iterating through two dictionaries.
+I think it would be O(2n) because it's checking through 2 dictionaries, and iterating through a dictionary is O(n).

 8. What is the space complexity of your optimized code in `names.py`?